Ookamini95/dnd-aanghakan/Aanghakan/Locations/Thunderpeak/Assets/quests/The Siege of Thunderpeak.md

 As the days trickle by, a curious sight unfolds.
 An intricately decorated caravan halts near the chasm, a safe distance from the city.
 From within emerges a muscular figure adorned in ritualistic robes.
 He examines the high city walls, takes notes in a small black notebook, and begins to inscribe cryptic symbols on the ground.

-A couple days later, an ethereal pathway materializes from the symbols.
-Unfazed by the manifestation, the robed figure and his caravan cross this pathway effortlessly, proceeding to lay the city under siege.
+A couple hours later, an ethereal pathway materializes from the symbols.
+Unfazed by the manifestation, the robed figure steps effortlessly on this pathway, proceeding to lay the city under siege.

 <hr>